MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 It's RECOMMENDED to expire the manifest stream and start a new stream for the data packets before a sequence number wrap is necessary.

-Note: for redundancy, especially if using a manifest stream with unreliable transport, successive manifests MAY provide duplicates of the same packet digest with the same packet sequence number, using overapping sets of packet sequence numbers.
+Note: for redundancy, especially if using a manifest stream with unreliable transport, successive manifests MAY provide duplicates of the same packet digest with the same packet sequence number, using overlapping sets of packet sequence numbers.
 When received, these reset the hold timer for the listed packet digests.

 #### T bit (TLVs Present)